TeamEngine/react-test/README.md

 ## Introduction

 The task is to make to our overly simple employee records tool useable.
 The application is built using React, Redux, Formik and styled-components.
-Build the speficied functionality upon the existing project, although creative freedom is encouraged.
+Build the specified functionality upon the existing project, although creative freedom is encouraged.

 The project is built with three views; an start page, list view and a create view.
 The data consists of a list of `employee` records store in redux.
 A complete example of an `employee` entry is available in `src/redux/employees/index.js`.